-- Residential: Households resident in 13210 zip code - Filtered: Households in 13210 with children in a Syracuse City School District School

-- Further refined filtered: Households in 13210 with children in Kindergarten at Ed Smith School. - Yet more: Households in 13210 headed by a female divorced parent of a child or children in Kindergarten at Ed Smith School. - The text also points out that we may need to draw a conceptual distinction between 'family' and 'household'.
+- Residential: Households resident in 13210 zip code - Filtered: Households in 13210 with children in Ed Smith School - Further refined filtered: Households in 13210 with children in Kindergarten at Ed Smith School. - Yet more: Households in 13210 headed by female divorced parents of children in Kindergarten at Ed Smith School who are left handed (the kids or the moms?). - The text also points out that we may need to draw a conceptual distinction between 'family' and 'household'.